 That said, there are chemical compounds such as resveratrol that mimic the positive effects of CR without requiring you to cut back on food and could, theoretically speaking, improve human health.

 According to this literature review, resveratrol has been proven to be effective in prolonging the lifespan of model organisms as much as 60 percent of the time.
-It is worth noting that studies exploring the impact of resveratrol on the aging process are in their infancy, and more research is needed.
+It is worth noting that studies exploring the benefits of resveratrol on the aging process are in their infancy, and more research is needed.

 Helps alleviate joint pain